 (aa) Complete any training required by ODE or local employer.

 (bb) Not use a cell phone, with or without a hands free device, while driving a type 10 vehicle unless calling 911 to report an emergency situation.

+(cc) Not tow a trailer with a gross vehicle weight rating (GVWR) of more than 10,000 pounds, or of a weight greater than recommended by the towing vehicle’s manufacturer or by the hitch manufacturer, whichever is less.

 (2) If the type 10 is used for home to school transportation, then the driver shall inspect the following prior to each trip, unless the inspection is performed by other designated employees: